xparq/.emacs.d/sz/README.md

  - separate from all the junk the various packages poop all over .emacs.d.

-* Experimenting with Spacemacs etc. that take over the entire .emacs.d should be made (sort-of) easier by confining stuff into a subdir, as much as possible.
+* Experimenting with Spacemacs etc. that take over the entire .emacs.d should be made (sort-of) easier by confining stuff into a subdir as much as possible.